 Endurance athletes require a high intake of energy-dense foods to fuel their long-duration training sessions and races.
 They need to consume sufficient carbohydrates to maintain their glycogen stores, the primary source of energy during intense exercise.
 They also require adequate protein to aid in recovery and muscle repair, and a balanced intake of vitamins and minerals to support overall health and immune function.

-A lire également : What Is the Impact of High-Altitude Training on VO2 Max in Elite Marathon Runners?
+Lire également : What Is the Impact of High-Altitude Training on VO2 Max in Elite Marathon Runners?

 The primary goal of a nutrition plan for endurance athletes is to ensure a balance between energy intake and expenditure, to maintain body weight and composition, and to optimize athletic performance.
 A data-driven nutrition plan takes this a step further by personalizing the dietary recommendations based on individual metabolic responses and training needs.